ostapka/BookCatalog/README.md

 ]

 Logging on Client side is added just for watching how it works.
 In the future it can be replaced with toast messages

+And DB initialization is added just for test purpose